martinkrung/articles/2020-08-25-vampire_attack.md

 ## Executive Summary for non crypto people

 Imagine two traditional banks (A and B) which have similar services.

 B is very new and has no liquidity.
 So B decides to distribute shares and a reward for the liquidity you bring in.
 B knows that A is dependent on liquidity, as is every bank.
 So B takes out a loan somewhere, buys shares of A (with leverage) and sells these on the market.

 Then B tells every customer of A that it has a plan to suck out A's liquidity, distribute its own shares, and offer a reward as incentivization.
-If successful, people will start to migrate liquidity from A to B. (Incoming liquidity would have a lock-up period and you would receive more shares the longer you lock-up)  A cannot stop liquidity outflow because customers can do this electronically without permission.
+If successful, people will start to migrate liquidity from A to B. (Incoming liquidity would have a lock-up period and you would receive more shares the longer you lock-up)

+A cannot stop liquidity outflow because customers can do this electronically without permission.
 This results in A going bust and the value of A's shares drops to zero.
 To finalize the scheme, B pays back the now worthless shares from A and distributes the profits as rewards for its own shareholders.

+Tweet from 2020-08-25 about the vampire attack: https://twitter.com/martinkrung/status/1298363320270032897?s=20 Many thanks to [Daniel Hwang](https://twitter.com/danhwang88 "Daniel Hwang") for corrections.